Av3ca3sar/Simon/README.md

-# trying to code a simon game
+# trying to code a simon game, it works pretty ok